j4cobgarby/atomic-kernel/README.md

 make run
 ```
 ### Usage
-There's currently no usage instructions, because the user in fact can't do anything in the
+There's currently no usage instructions, because the user in fact can't do anything at this point in time.
-operating system yet.

 ## Todo list